isolver/ioHub/docs/iohub/installation.rst

 Running Example Scripts
 #########################

 Running example scripts using ioHub should now work.
 All examples are in the *examples* folder of the iohub distribution.
-For example

-Open a console and cd to the **Example dir** (relative to the iohub root folder): examples\ioHubAccessDelayTest
+To run a demo, open a console and cd to the **Example dir** (relative to the iohub root folder): examples\ioHubAccessDelayTest

 **Run with**: python run.py

-or

-cd to **Demo dir** (relative to the ioHub root folder):  examples\PsychoPy_Ports\ioMouse
+or cd to **Demo dir** (relative to the ioHub root folder):  examples\PsychoPy_Ports\ioMouse

 **Run with**: python ioMouse.py